A consistent light-cone-gauge superstring field theory: Evidence for the Conjecture

 satisfying

 Except for the point that the parameter $s$ distinguishes the number of R-external lines, this is essentially the same as those of bosonic string-products.
-Thus we can construct them according to the general method given in \cite{LeClair:1988sp,LeClair:1988sj}.
-Therefore, we solve the differential equations (\ref{diff eq}) under the initial condition $\bd{A}^{(0)}(s)$.
-It is achieved by rewriting (\ref{diff eq}) as recursive relations
+Thus we can construct them according to the general method given in Refs.\cite{LeClair:1988sp,LeClair:1988sj}.
+Therefore, we solve the differential Eqs.\,(\ref{diff eq}) under the initial condition $\bd{A}^{(0)}(s)$.
+It is achieved by rewriting Eqs.\,(\ref{diff eq}) as recursive relations